amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 In the end the innocent man went to jail.

-**Tangent: Reversal of Judgements**
+**Tangent: Reversal of Judgments**

-We often hear news about a judgement was reversed by a higher court.
+We often hear news about a judgment was reversed by a higher court.

 I would like you to see that it is crap.
 We like to think that the case is "this must be", and various arguments are presented for that.